About Language Pathways

 So, you’ve decided to study Japanese.
 Welcome!
 This will be one of the best things you’ve ever done, while also being one of the hardest.
 Japanese is a notoriously difficult language, but this guide will help you create a plan that keeps the language interesting while you progress through it.
 Most people who start Japanese never make it past the beginner phase, but with some time and dedication, you absolutely can do it!
 The beginner level will take you through the basic grammar and vocabulary of the Japanese language.
 By the end of the beginner level, you should be ready to comfortably move on to more interesting sources such as articles, TV shows, and podcasts.
 The beginner level will take most people 6 months to a year to complete, but you may do it faster or slower depending on how much time you study each day.
 Don’t rush the basics.
 Having a solid foundation will save you a lot of headaches down the road.
 Language learning takes a lot of time and patience, so don’t compare yourself to other people.
 The only journey that matters is your own.
 The road ahead is long, but you will have a lot of fun along the way!

 Now you’re ready to start learning Japanese.
 The goal of the beginner level is to build a foundation that will allow you to use fun, native sources.
 This level is the most study-heavy because you’re starting with nothing.
-You need to learn vocabulary and grammar to grasp the basics and move on to more interesting resources.
+You need to learn vocabulary and grammar to grasp the basics before you can dive into more engaging material.
 I recommend starting with a textbook.
 I know studying with a textbook doesn’t sound very fun, but I promise it’s not as bad as it sounds.
 The reason I recommend starting with a textbook is because it’s well organized and will gradually introduce you to the language.
 While you won’t get fluent just by using a textbook, it can take you up to an intermediate level pretty quickly.
-You won’t be tied to the textbook forever.
+You also won’t be tied to the textbook forever.
 In fact, your goal should be to move away from textbooks as soon as possible.
-The article linked below goes into detail on how to use a textbook effectively as well as offering some other options if you would prefer to not use a textbook.
+The article linked below goes into detail on how to use a textbook effectively and offers some other options if you would prefer not to use a textbook.

 In textbook resources, you’ll find the Anki decks for the Genki textbook series.
 You’ll start by reading the lesson in the textbook before working your way through understanding the vocabulary and sentences in the deck.
 You can adjust how many new cards you study each day depending on the time available to you.
 You’re focus with these flashcards should be understanding the words and sentences.
 Don’t get too hung up on translating things directly.
 It’s OK if your translation doesn’t exactly match the one on the card.
 There are many different ways to say the same thing.
 The point of the English-to-Japanese cards is to get you thinking about how to use grammar patterns.
 If you’re stuck on a card, move on.
 It’s better to get more input than to obsess over details.
 You’ll pick up on these details over time.

-You will also want a good Japanese-English dictionary to support you along your language-learning journey.
-You will use dictionaries a lot, especially as you advance to native material.
-I often use dictionaries to help me make flashcards or to find example sentences.
-A good dictionary is a tool you will never move on from.
-You will use it even when you are very advanced.
+You’ll also want a good Japanese-English dictionary to support you throughout your language-learning journey.
+You’ll use dictionaries frequently, especially as you advance to native-level material.
+I often use them to create flashcards or to find example sentences.
+A good dictionary is a tool you’ll never outgrow, and you’ll continue to use it even when you’re very advanced.

-You’ll hear it over and over again, but consistency is the key to fluency.
-Now that you know how to learn a language you need a plan.
-Below you’ll find a notion planner with a suggested study schedule.
-You can copy the example or create your own schedule.
-To access the schedule template open the link below and click on the “start with this template” button in the upper left corner.
-If you already have a Notion account it will add it automatically.
-If you don’t have a Notion account, you can make a free one.
-At this stage, I recommend studying for about an hour a day with thirty minutes of textbook study and thirty minutes of Anki.
-In addition to studying, you should also get some exposure every day by watching or listening to Japanese media.
-The planner is fully customizable, so you can change it to match your lifestyle.
-Having a plan is great, but it’s also OK if you’re not always able to stick to it.
-You should check off your calendar even if you are only able to spend a few minutes studying.
-This will remind you that you are making progress even if it’s only 15 minutes a day.
+At this stage, I recommend studying for about an hour a day—thirty minutes of textbook study and thirty minutes of Anki (or however long it takes you to review your Anki decks).
+In addition to studying, you should also get some exposure every day by watching or listening to media in Japanese.
+The planner is fully customizable, so you can adjust it to fit your lifestyle.
+Having a plan is great, but it’s also okay if you’re not always able to stick to it.
+Be sure to check off your calendar even if you only manage a few minutes of study.
+This will remind you that you’re making progress, even if it’s just 15 minutes a day.
 Keep your expectations reasonable and stick to it!
-You will achieve your desired level of fluency one day!
+You will reach your desired level of fluency one day!

 Once you have worked your way through the textbook and flashcards you’re ready to move on!
 You don’t have to know every single word and grammar pattern from the textbook and flashcards to move on.
 You’ll need to hear the grammar patterns and words you’ve learned a few times in context before they really sink in.
 Japanese grammar is also very different from English, so you’ll need a lot of input before you feel comfortable in the language.
 That’s normal.
 Often basic grammar is some of the most complex and can take a lot of time and repetition to learn.
 For example, は and が are the first particles you learn, but it takes years to really understand the difference between them.
 If you understand most of the sentences from Genki, then you understand about 1,500 words and you are ready to move on.